News and Publications

 What can CBILS offer?

-Since our previous article, the key features of CBILS have been developed, as set out in guidance available here.
+Since our previous article, the key features of CBILS have been developed.
 In summary, CBILS allows businesses to access a finance facility of up to £5million from certain lenders on repayment terms of up to six years, depending on the type of finance.
 The Government will provide the lenders with guarantees of 80% on every loan, subject to an overall cap for each lender.

 There will be no guarantee fee charged to businesses but lenders will pay a fee to access the scheme.
 A business under CBILS will not pay lender-levied fees or interest for 12 months.
 This is an increase on the six-month free period announced last week.